dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.4.3 (2019-04-01)
+* Fix yet another crash on loading a save that had an old version of Blueprint Extensions (only on some systems)

 ### 0.4.2 (2019-04-01)
 * Fix another crash on loading a save that had an old version of Blueprint Extensions (only on some systems)